rockt/SETH/index.md

 For normalization SETH requires a list of potential entrez gene candidates/identifiers as well as a local dbSNP or UniProt database.
 Gene names may either come from dedicated gene name recognition and normaluzation tools, such as [GNAT](http://gnat.sourceforge.net/).
 Alternatively, we recomend the use of NCBI's gene2pubmed [database](ftp://ftp.ncbi.nlm.nih.gov/gene/DATA/gene2pubmed.gz).
-SETH currently uses these two data-sources but can easily applied to other tools.
+SETH currently uses these two data-sources but can easily extended with other gene-NER tools.

 # Get SETH